mightyfrog/Key-Value-Backup-API-Sample/README.md

 http://developer.android.com/training/cloudsync/backupapi.html

 *You must use your own package name with an API key gerated for it.
+*no transports other than android/com.android.internal.backup.LocalTransport seems to be working :(

 <b>Create and enqueue a backup request</b>